adamjhc/stream-vertex-cover/dissertation/report/report.md

 For the reader unfamiliar with concepts covered in this paper, an explanation has been provided for each.
 For those simply unfamiliar with abbreviations, a glossary has been provided.

 **Graph Theory**: the study of mathematical structures (graphs) which are used to show pairwise relations between objects.

+> Include note further up about this project only considering undirected graphs

 **Vertex Cover**: a set of vertices such that each edge of a graph is incident to at least one vertex of the set.
 The problem of finding a minimum vertex cover (the smallest possible) is a classical optimization problem and is a typical example of an NP-hard problem.
 The decision version (where we only want a yes/no answer), known as the Vertex Cover Problem, is one of Karp's 21 NP-complete problems.
 This makes is a very classical problem.
 Formally, given a graph $G = (V, E)$ and a vertex cover $V'$:
 $$